-These birds east EAB living under the bark.
+These birds eats EAB living under the bark.
 They leave pecking holes and light patches of missing bark on trunks.

-Leaves will start thinnning and branches will start dying towwards the top of the tree.
+Leaves will start thinnning and branches will start dying towards the top of the tree.
 More branches will die over time.

 S-Shaped Galleries and Splitting Bark